karish-grover/karish-grover.github.io/_pages/about.md

   </span>
 </div>

 I am a Ph.D. student in the [Machine Learning Department](https://www.ml.cmu.edu) at [Carnegie Mellon University](https://www.cmu.edu), advised by [Prof. Christos Faloutsos](http://www.cs.cmu.edu/~christos/) and [Prof. Geoffrey J. Gordon](http://www.cs.cmu.edu/~ggordon/).
-Broadly, I work on **geometric and graph learning**, with a focus on non-Euclidean (mixed-curvature) representation learning, geometric foundational models for graphs and text.
+Broadly, I work on **geometric and graph learning**, with a focus on non-Euclidean (mixed-curvature) representation learning and geometric foundational models for graphs and text.

 I am also currently a **Visiting Researcher at Meta** (Pittsburgh, PA), where I am working with the Modern Recommendation Systems (MRS) team on how geometry (curvature) can inform large-scale generative recommendation systems in practice.